rembik/ansible-role-letsencrypt/README.md

         ref:                                    # required
         ref_ca:                                 # required
 ```
 For more information about what happen during deployment see [utm-update-certificate](https://github.com/mbunkus/utm-update-certificate).
+For detail instructions about how to get required certificate references `ref` and `ref_ca` see [ansible-letsencrypt-example Wiki](https://github.com/rembik/ansible-letsencrypt-example/wiki/Configure-Sophos-UTM#get-certificate-references)

 ### Automation
 This role provided one optionally automation solution.
 For scheduled plays it creates cronjobs with `cron` and for rotating log files of the plays it uses `logrotate`.